Fhixa/CodeScribe/README.md

 # CodeScribe
-CodeScribe - A Automate way to describe code
+CodeScribe - An Automate way to describe code